Obama-era program for immigrants faces new court challenge | Times Leader

 By NOMAAN MERCHANT

-HOUSTON (AP) — A federal court on Tuesday will consider whether to invalidate a program that shields from deportation immigrants brought to the United States as children, potentially creating complications for the incoming administration of President-elect Joe Biden.
+HOUSTON (AP) — A federal court next week is expected to consider whether to invalidate a program that shields from deportation immigrants brought to the United States as children, potentially creating complications for the incoming administration of President-elect Joe Biden.

-The challenge to be heard in Houston concerns President Barack Obama’s original memorandum creating Deferred Action for Childhood Arrivals, which currently covers about 650,000 people.
+The challenge scheduled to be heard Dec.
+22 in Houston concerns President Barack Obama’s original memorandum creating Deferred Action for Childhood Arrivals, which currently covers about 650,000 people.

 Federal courts have already to end DACA.
 Under the order of a judge in New York, the Trump administration in December to its original terms under Obama, accepting new applications and full renewals of two-year work permits and general protections from deportation.